ASA Chesapeake Charge

 ASA Chesapeake Charge is an amateur, American women's soccer club that played in the Women's Premier Soccer League, the second level of women's soccer in the United States founded in 2010.
 It also participated in the Women's Premier Soccer League Elite in 2012, the league's lone season.
-It played its home games in various stadiums, mostly on high-school and college grounds, in Chesapeake Bay area, and in the state of Maryland.
+It played its home games in various stadiums, mostly on high-school and college grounds, in the Chesapeake Bay area, and in the state of Maryland.
 Patrick Crawford is the manager of the club.